 Often it won't be necessary to add trace elements to a marine or reef aquarium with just a few macroalgae species in it.

 But when problems with the growth of macroalgae appear, in tanks with not regular / or just little water changes or in heavily planted reef tanks or planted refugium setups, it might be necessary to add some of the following minor Nutrients periodically.

 Especially in heavily planted reef tanks / planted refugiums it might be necessary to add Iron.
 There are a few ready mixed Iron solutions available, which are specially made for marine aquariums.
 Be careful with normal Iron Solutions, as they might include Nutrients/Elements, which can be harmful to the marine aquarium inhabitants.

 There are ongoing discussions about what Iron level should be maintained.
 We have actually good experiences with an Iron level between 0.05-0,1 ppm.

 Like with the supplement of Iron there are ongoing discussions about the benefits of adding Iodine to the water.

-We actually add one drop per 100l every few days to our tanks and are happy with that.
-Especially Red and Brown Macro Algae species are believed to grow better with it.
-There is, unfortunately, no recommended Iodine level available.
+We actually add one drop per 100 l every couple of days to our macroalgae tanks and have good results with that.
+Especially Red and Brown Macroalgae species are believed to grow better with it.

-Very rarely we add some Vitamin B12 to our tanks, and just in very low amounts, as we noticed an micro algae bloom when too much get added.
+Very rarely do we add some Vitamin B12 to our tanks, and just in very low amounts, as we notice a microalgae bloom when too much gets added.